DSP Toolkit Audit

 We follow the NHS Digital Data Security and Protection Toolkit (DSP Toolkit) Independent Assessment Framework and produce written reports and action plans as required to determine the organisations compliance with the National Data Guardian’s 10 data security standards.

-As experienced independent assessors of Health and Social Care organisations we providing comfort over the accuracy of your Data Protection compliance, for example we can reveal any systematic errors occurring throughout the organisation or individual Departments and often our report is critical to decision making for an organisation placing reliance on patient information.
+As experienced independent assessors of Health and Social Care organisations we are able to provide comfort over the accuracy of your data protection compliance, for example, we can reveal any systematic errors occurring throughout the organisation or within individual departments – and often our report is critical to decision making for an organisation placing reliance on patient information.

 We can challenge the robustness of the internal controls and processes an organisation has in place, giving an external perspective and valuable feedback leading to organsiational change where required.

 For further information contact us: email@example.com